docpad-archive/documentation/01-start/04-begin.html.md

 <% for page in @getCollection("pages").toJSON(): %>
 ```

 Much better, and way more effecient.
 Did you spot the difference with the call we used?
-When creating our custom collections, we use the `findAllLive` call instead of the `findAll` call.
+When performing our query we used the `findAllLive` method instead of the `findAll` method.
 The reasoning behind this is that `findAllLive` utilises [QueryEngine's Live Collections](/queryengine/guide) which means that we define our criteria once, then throughout time, we keep our collection up to date.
-In more technical detail, this works by creating a live child collection of the database collection, the child collection then subscribes to `add`, `remove`, and `change` events of the parent collection (the database collection) and tests the model that the event was for against our child collection's criteria (the pages collection) if it passes the collection it adds it, if it doesn't pass it removes it.
+In more technical detail, this works by creating a live child collection of the parent collection (in this case the `html` collection is the parent collection, and our `pages` collection is the child collection).
+The child collection then subscribes to `add`, `remove`, and `change` events of the parent collection and tests the model that the event was for against our child collection's criteria, and if it passes the collection it adds it, or if it doesn't pass then it removes it.
 This is way way better than querying everything every single time.

 So then, what about sorting?
-That's easy enough, we can sort by changing `database.findAllLive({relativeOutDirPath:""})` to add a second argument which is the sorting argument `database.findAllLive({relativeOutDirPath:""},[{filename:1}])` which in this case will sort by the filename in ascending order.
+That's easy enough, we can sort by changing `@getCollection('html').findAllLive({relativeOutDirPath:""})` to add a second argument which is the sorting argument `@getCollection('html').findAllLive({relativeOutDirPath:""},[{filename:1}])` which in this case will sort by the filename in ascending order.
 To do descending order we would change the `1` to become `-1`.
 Now we can sort by any attribute available on our models, which means that we could even add a `order` attribute to our document meta data and then sort by that if we wanted to.
 There is also a third parameter for paging, to learn about that one as well as what type of queryies are available to you, you can refer to the [QueryEngine Guide](/queryengine/guide)

 ### Setting Default Meta Data Attributes for our Pages